MGitrov/TFVC-to-Git/README.md

 Every project in Azure DevOps is based on a process, which governs how work items behave.
 Because of that, the processes will be migrated first.

-Processes migration will be handled manually as some work item types are locked in Azure DevOps, or the migration tools has partial support for such case. **Hence, to ensure a full migration, the processes will be built manually in the target organization(s).**
+Processes migration will be handled manually as some work item types are locked in Azure DevOps, or the migration tools has partial support for such case. **Hence, to ensure a full migration, the processes will be configured manually in the target organization(s).**

-export XML using witadmin ([guide](https://learn.microsoft.com/en-us/azure/devops/reference/witadmin/witadmin-import-export-process-configuration?view=azure-devops)) :
+**For a migration from Azure DevOps Server (on-premises):**

+A process in an Azure DevOps Server is configured using an XML file, and it is not reside within the Azure DevOps Server.
+In such case, you will have to export the process' XML configuration file to figure out what adjustments (if any) are needed for the target environment's process.

+Export the process' XML configuration file using the following ```witadmin``` command ([READ BEFORE EXECUTING!](https://learn.microsoft.com/en-us/azure/devops/reference/witadmin/witadmin-import-export-process-configuration?view=azure-devops)):
 ``` bash
 witadmin exportprocessconfig /collection:CollectionURL /p:ProjectName /f:"DirectoryPath\ProcessConfiguration.xml"
 ```
+* Replace ```CollectionURL``` with your Azure DevOps Server collection URL.
+* Replace ```ProjectName``` with your project's name within the collection.
+* ```"DirectoryPath\ProcessConfiguration.xml"``` will export the XML file to your current working directory, can be modified as well.

 ### :two: Teams Migration
 Before we proceed with the migration, let's first understand what process is.